Junya Ogawa

-Junya Ogawa (小川 淳也, Ogawa Jun'ya) is a Japanese politician of the Constitutional Democratic Party, and a member of the House of Representatives in the Diet (national legislature).
+Junya Ogawa (小川 淳也, Ogawa Jun'ya) is a Japanese politician who has been the president of the Centrist Reform Alliance (CRA) since 2026 and a member of the House of Representatives in the Diet (national legislature).
 A native of Takamatsu, Kagawa and graduate of the University of Tokyo, he joined the Ministry of Home Affairs in 1994.
 Leaving the ministry in 2003, he ran unsuccessfully for the House of Representatives in the same year.
 Two years later, he ran again and lost for a second time.
 He ran for a third time in 2009 and was elected for Kagawa 1st district.

 After being elected, he became Parliamentary Vice-Minister for Internal Affairs and Communications in the Hatoyama Cabinet.
 He left the office once Naoto Kan became Prime Minister and served as a backbencher for the rest of the DPJ government.
 He lost his district but won a proportional seat amidst the DPJ faltering in 2012, and continued to hold his proportional seat under the post-2012 DPJ and its successor, the DP.
 In 2017, amidst the DP dissolving into Kibō no Tō, he ran under Tokyo Governor Yuriko Koike's new party, but began to clash with her stances and policy of expulsion for dovish DP members from the party.
 He was elected in the PR block again in 2017.
 He later declined to join the DPP and joined the CDP instead.

-Amidst the release of Why You Can't Be Prime Minister, a documentary focused on Ogawa's political life, he gained popularity and name recognition across the country.
+Amidst the release of Why You Can't Be Prime Minister in 2020, a documentary focused on Ogawa's political life, he gained popularity and name recognition across the country.
 After winning his district of Kagawa-1 for the first time since 2009 in the 2021 election, he ran in the leadership election to succeed Yukio Edano.
 After placing third and not making a run-off, he was appointed Chairman of the Policy Research Council by Kenta Izumi.
 He resigned from the position after the 2022 House of Councilors election.
 In the 2024 CDP leadership election, he declined to run himself, and backed Yoshihiko Noda.
 Noda appointed him Secretary-General of the party following his victory.

-He, alongside Ichirō Ozawa and Yoshihiko Noda, led the CDP to gain over 50 seats in the 2024 election, ending in the CDP having the greatest number of seats for an opposition party since 2003.
+Ogawa, alongside Ichirō Ozawa and Noda, led the CDP to gain over 50 seats in the 2024 election, ending in the CDP having the greatest number of seats for an opposition party since 2003.
+He resigned from the role after the 2025 Councillor elections, and was one of seven Centrist Reform Alliance members to win a first-past-the-post district in 2026.
+He was elected president of the CRA following the 2026 leadership election.